 Reynolds American Foundation Guidelines for Giving

-R.J.
-Reynolds Tobacco Company (R.J.
-Reynolds) is proud of the fact that it has been a responsible corporate citizen of North Carolina for more than 130 years.
-In a tradition established by the company’s founder, Richard Joshua Reynolds, R.J.
-Reynolds remains committed to using its resources to enhance the quality of life in the communities where employees live and work.
+Reynolds American is proud that it and its predecessor companies have been responsible corporate citizens of North Carolina for more than 130 years.
+In a tradition established by the organization’s founder, Richard Joshua Reynolds, Reynolds American remains committed to using its resources to enhance the quality of life in the communities where employees live and work.

-- Birth-12 Public Education – Public-school and community programs that prepare children to enter school ready to learn and programs that primarily focus on improving academic performance of low-performing and economically disadvantaged students.
-Except for business-partner relationships, all school grants are made through the superintendents’ offices.
-Individual day-care centers are not eligible for grants.
+- Education – School and community programs that prepare children to enter the public education system and programs that focus on improving academic performance of low-performing and economically disadvantaged students.
+Except for business-partner relationships, school grants are made through the superintendents’ offices.

-R.J.
-Reynolds has designated certain resources for other grants, sponsorships and in-kind contributions.
+Reynolds American has designated certain resources for other grants, sponsorships and in-kind contributions.

 To be eligible for funding consideration, an applicant must generally be:

-- A nonprofit agency with tax-exempt status under section 501(c)(3) of the Internal Revenue Code or an appropriate government agency;
+- A nonprofit agency with tax-exempt status under section 501(c)(3) of the Internal Revenue Code or an appropriate government agency and is in good standing with the IRS;

-- Serving residents in communities where significant numbers of Reynolds American Inc. and R.J.
-Reynolds employees live and/or work; and,
+- Serving residents in communities where significant numbers of Reynolds American employees live and/or work with primary focus given to Winston-Salem, Forsyth County, North Carolina and surrounding areas; and,

 - Operated and organized so that it does not discriminate on the basis of race, religion, gender, national origin, sexual orientation, age, or disability, in terms of hiring practices, service provisions or board-member selection.